hurenkam/ezkvm/README.md

    SUBSYSTEM=="vfio-dev", MODE="660", GROUP="ezkvm"
    ```

+   After setting all this up, you should reboot for all changes to take effect.

-2) setup with suid root permissions
+2) setup ezkvm with suid root permissions

    change ownership and permissions of the ezkvm binary:
    ```